Zoe561/CinePOS_FrontEnd/README.md

 使用 語意化版本 2.0.0 `https://semver.org/lang/zh-TW/`

 Run `npm run build:patch` to build the project.
 The build artifacts will be stored in the `dist/CinePOS_FrontEnd/staff` directory and `dist/CinePOS_FrontEnd/manager`.
-Run `npm run build:front:patch` to build the project.
-The build artifacts will be stored in the `dist/CinePOS_FrontEnd/staff` directory.
-Run `npm run build:back:patch` to build the project.
-The build artifacts will be stored in the `dist/CinePOS_FrontEnd/` directory.

 ## Deploy